 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$94.3 million for the year ended December 31, 2019 and \$66.7 million for the year ended December 31, 2018.
-As of December 31, 2019, we had an accumulated deficit of \$295.5 million.
-As we commercially launched our first product, INVELTYS, in January 2019, we have had only limited revenues to date from product sales and have financed our operations primarily through public offerings of common stock, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants, and sales of our common stock under our at-the-market offering facility, or the ATM Offering.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and engaging in activities to commercialize INVELTYS.
+Our net losses were \$66.7 million for the year ended December 31, 2018 and \$42.2 million for the year ended December 31, 2017.
+As of December 31, 2018, we had an accumulated deficit of \$201.1 million.
+As we commercially launched our first product, INVELTYS, in January 2019, we have had only limited revenues to date from product sales and have financed our operations primarily through our IPO, private placements of preferred stock, convertible debt financings, borrowings under credit facilities, warrants and public common stock offerings and to a lesser extent, payments received in connection with various feasibility studies.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and engaging in activities to commercially launch our first FDA approved product, INVELTYS.
 Although we expect to continue to generate revenue from sales of INVELTYS, there can be no assurance that we will generate any such revenue or as to the timing of any such revenue, and we expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year.